truecharts/website/docs/manual/guides/backup-restore.md

 :::

 The above only creates only a backup of the kubernetes objects and a snapshot of the `PVC` and `ix_volume` storage.
-These backups are saved under the same ix_applications dataset.
+These backups are saved under the same ix-applications dataset.

 It does not protect these against, for example, deletion of datasets or save them on an external system.